rhit-lahmanjh/Sky_Guardian/README.md

 - [Acknowledgements](#acknowledgements)

 # About
+<p>Drones are quickly becoming utilized in the public sphere for entertainment, photography, surveillance, high-speed delivery, and remote healthcare.
+InTellogence is an open-source codebase made to supplement self-education for university students and hobbyists exploring drone control topics, using the low-cost DJI Tello Edu.
+It integrates multi-drone centralized control, computer vision, functional safety, and a custom Graphical User Interface (GUI).
+All code is written in Python, powered by popular packages such as OpenCV, FLET, and NVIDIA’s CUDA.
+InTellogence ultimately lowers the barrier of entry to drone robotics through detailed documentation and easily modified design .
 ## Purpose
-We hope that students or people enthusiastic about learning about drones are able to gain new knowledge through this repository and possibly contribute to it.
+We hope that students or people enthusiastic about learning about drones are able to gain new knowledge through this repository and possibly contribute to it.</p>

+TODO Add hub and spoke

 ## Features
 inTellogence has the following features: